 - Can be limited in terms of lighting modes

 When in lantern mode, the dual reflector system maximizes the amount of light output.
 Overall, while not amazing, you could get up to 140 lumens of light on the max setting.

 Some users have stated that they worry about the durability in the long run; but, its IPX4 water-resistance and rubber feet for stabilization are certainly nice additions.

 Not only is there a dimming option available for you, you can utilize this is either a lantern or standalone flashlight.
-The LED lights on the bottom act as your flashlight and it produces 50 lumens of light.
+The LED lights on the bottom act as your flashlight and produce 50 lumens of light.

-On high, the lantern will last around 13 hours and the flashlight a much longer 65.
+On high, the lantern will last around 13 hours and the flashlight for as long as 65 hours.
 However, these numbers are enhanced to 100 hours when used in low-mode.

 Several features make this a go-to lantern including its collapsible design and use as a flashlight.
-All in all, it has its perks and is worthy of recognition.
+It is an ideal light to keep in your garage, car, backpack or office.